BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-accessibility.md

 - Setting clear expectations and communication channels.
 - Providing organized and structured learning materials.
 - Offering flexibility in assessments and assignments.

-## Additional Relevant References

-In addition to the referenced readings, there are several scholarly articles and research papers that provide further insights into accessibility in CS educational design.
-Some noteworthy references include:

-- "Accessibility and Usability in E-Learning: A Case Study for Improving Student Experience" by Johnson et al. (2020).
-- "Integrating Accessibility in Computer Science and Engineering Education: A Systematic Literature Review" by Rodríguez-Sedano et al. (2021).
-- "Inclusive Design Frameworks for Computer Science Education" by Myers et al. (2019).

-These references provide a deeper understanding of accessibility in CS educational design and offer valuable insights into implementing inclusive practices.

 ## Conclusion